view all blogs

 5

-Extraction & serving
+Extraction and serving

-"Every cup of specialty coffee carries a story — from the farmer who picked it to the barista who made it.
+"Every cup of specialty coffee carries a story, from the farmer who picked it to the barista who made it.
 We think that story is worth knowing."

-— The Fable team
+The Fable team

-Espresso
+Espresso and macchiato

 What this means at Fable

 None of this requires you to know any of the above to enjoy it.
 But if you're curious, our baristas are always happy to talk through what's on and what to try.
-That's part of what makes specialty coffee worth drinking — there's always something new to discover.
+That's part of what makes specialty coffee worth drinking.
+There's always something new to discover.

 Come and taste the difference.